 This involves setting out the recommended bicycle treatment types and facilities; and offering a strategy to deliver new infrastructure and upgrades across the local government area.
-The delivery of projects is subject to funding availability.

 1.2 Bicycle Plan 2014

 The current bicycle plan dated 2014 is illustrated in Figure 2.
 This network is comprised of Regional Routes, Local Routes and Local Links.